-The cost of actually generating energy – whether from renewable energy, coal or gas – is almost a quarter of the cost of the average bill.
+The cost of actually generating energy – whether from renewable energy, coal or gas – makes up almost 40 per cent of the cost of the average bill.
 This is known as the wholesale electricity price.

 The wholesale price of power has risen in recent years due to a couple of factors.
 First, the rising cost of producing power from gas and secondly, the closure of several old and inefficient coal power plants in South Australia and Victoria.

 However, the wholesale electricity price is expected to decrease by an annual average of 5.1 per cent from 2018-19 to 2020-21 as more than 4500 MW of new large-scale renewable energy generation enters the market to ease supply-side pressures.